whisper-project/in-my-voice.client.swift/docs/instructions.md

 Next, if you have turned on automatic transcription of your conversations (see [Whisperer Settings](#whisperer-settings)), this view offers you a list of your conversation’s transcripts from the last month.
 If you have not turned on automatic transcription, this view offers a button to turn it on.

 Finally, at the bottom of the Conversation Details view there is a list of all the listeners that you have already admitted into this conversation.
-Next to each of them there is a “Delete” button that allows you to remove them from the list.
-If you do so, and they try to join the conversation in future, you will be asked if you want to accept them.
+Clicking the delete icon next to a listener will delete that listener from the list.
+If you delete a listener, and they later try to rejoin the conversation, you will be asked if you want to accept them.

 ### Listen Conversations